-In 2012, Ohio authorities detected a new disease attacking American beech (Fagus grandifolia) in Northeast Ohio.
+In 2012, Ohio authorities detected a new apparent disease attacking American beech (Fagus grandifolia) in Northeast Ohio.
 Initially they observed decline and mortality of beech saplings.
 Over the four years between 2012 and 2016, the apparent disease, termed beech leaf disease (BLD), spread from an estimated 84 ha to 2,525 ha within Lake County, Ohio (Ewing et al. 2018).

 The rate of decline within beech stands varies, suggesting that trees differ in susceptibility.
 This is a promising for breeding resistance (Ewing et al.).

-The cause of beech dieback and mortality has still not been definitively determined.
-Most scientists agree that the cause is some kind of disease agent, not abiotic factors.
+Most scientists now agree that the cause is a non-native nematode.
 Japanese researchers described a previously un-named nematode as Litlylenchus crenatae in May 2018 after studying it on Japanese beech F.crenata (Kanzaki et al.).
 The U.S. population (found by David McCann of the Ohio Department of Agriculture) was later described as a subspecies Litylenchus crenatae ssb mccannii by Lynn Carta.
-Thousands of live Litylenchus nematodes (at least 10,000) can swim out from a single leaf.
+Thousands of live Litylenchus nematodes (at least 10,000) can swim out from a single infested leaf.

 In Northeast Ohio, intensive monitoring of a subset of 13 plots in Cleveland Metroparks sites revealed a 7% mortality rate in 2018, primarily in saplings (Volk, pers comm).
 More than half of the plots now have dead trees that had previously been only symptomatic.
 While most of the dead trees are less than 4.9 cm dbh, some larger trees have died and others bear only a few leaves in summer.
 Sapling and pole-sized trees die within about three years after symptoms are observed.
 In areas where the disease is established, the proportion of American beech affected nears 100% (Pogachnik 2016).

 Disease incidence does not appear to be influenced by slope, aspect, soil conditions, or weather.
 Also, while a wide variety of insects and pathogens is associated with symptomatic trees, these appear to be independent of beech leaf disease.